 Try different fermented foods or drinks to get some variety of probiotics, it will be more powerful for your health.

-Basically, by eating unpasteurized fermented foods, you can restore your microflora and get healthier, let’s check out a few of my favorites!!!
+Basically, by eating unpasteurized fermented foods, you can restore your microflora and heal your gut, let’s check out a few of my favorites!!!

 4 Japanese foods to heal your gut